United States congressional delegations from Ohio

 These are tables of congressional delegations from Ohio to the United States House of Representatives and the United States Senate.

 The current dean of the Ohio delegation is Representative Marcy Kaptur (OH-9), having served in the House since 1983.

 U.S. House of Representatives

 Current members

-List of members of the United States House delegation from Ohio, their terms in office, district boundaries, and the district political ratings according to the CPVI.
-The delegation has a total of 15 members, with 10 Republicans, and 5 Democrats.
+This is a list of United States representatives from Ohio, their terms in office, district boundaries, and the district political ratings according to the CPVI.
+The delegation has a total of 15 members, with 10 Republicans and 5 Democrats.

 1803–1813: One seat

 After statehood, Ohio had one representative, elected statewide at-large.

 1813–1823: 6 seats

 Six seats were apportioned by districts.